awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.RemovalPolicy

-Policy to apply when the bucket is removed from this stack.
+- *Default:* RETAIN (The bucket will be orphaned).

-* @default - RETAIN (The bucket will be orphaned).
+The policy to apply when the bucket is removed from this stack.

 ---